UnicycleBloke/yagl/README.md

 **yagl** is a command line tool, and a script language (called YAGL for maximal ambiguity), for working with OpenTTD and TTDPatch GRF files, as described in the [NewGRF specs](https://newgrf-specs.tt-wiki.net/wiki/Main_Page).
 It is basically a codec which performs either of the following operations:

 1. Read a GRF file into a memory data structure, and then write out a YAGL script containing a textual representation of its contents, together with one or more sprite sheets (PNG format) containing the images present in the GRF.
 Sound effects are also written to files.
-2. Read a YAGL file and any associated sprite sheets (and sound effects) into a memory data structure (the same one as above), and then write out a GRF file containing the a representation of the YAGL and the encoded sprites which conforms to the NewGRF specs.
+2. Read a YAGL file and any associated sprite sheets (and sound effects) into a memory data structure (the same one as above), and then write out a GRF file containing the binary representation of the YAGL and the encoded sprites which conforms to the NewGRF specs.

-If you perform Step 1, and then perform Step 2 without first making any changes to the YAGL or the sprite sheets, then the re-generated GRF should be identical to the original.
+If you perform Step 1, and then perform Step 2 without first making any changes to the YAGL or the sprite sheets, then the re-generated GRF should in principle be identical to the original.
 There are a few valid reasons why there might be discrepancies, such as the elimination of duplicate properties in Action00, re-ordering properties (the order is not significant), variant string encodings, and so on.
 But they should certainly be *semantically* identical.

 A GRF is basically just a long list of records of different types.
 A YAGL script is also just a long list of records of different types.
 Each record in the YAGL should be semantically identical to the corresponding record in the GRF from which it was created.
 It's just that while the GRF record is binary data, the YAGL record is human-readable text.
 For example, the following output is used to represent an Action08 record, extracted from FIRS: